holin034/cse15l-lab-reports/Week1LabReport.md

 2. `cd` will change your current directory to the given path.
 3. `ls` will display all the files and folders in the given path.
 4. `mkdir` will make new directory.
+5. `cp` will create a copy of the contents of a file or directory.

 <img width="772" alt="Screen Shot 2023-01-24 at 9 32 11 PM" src="https://user-images.githubusercontent.com/122575008/214487662-9e92888e-140d-4844-8233-3dc5f49ab169.png">